sfj2/lsemoji/README.md

     function __emoji () { python ~/Documents/git/lsemoji/lsemoji.py "$@"; }
     alias l="__emoji"

-## Library
+## Python Module

-`lsemoji` is also built to be a reusable Python library.
+`lsemoji` is also built to be a reusable Python module:

     > python
     ...